KevCannotCode/MediCore/README.md

 # Run

-To run the backend and frontend, naviguate to each directories and run the following commands:
+To run the backend and frontend, naviguate to each directories and run the following commands: start Backend:

-    npm install
+    cd backend
     npm start

+start frontend:

+    cd frontend
+    npm start

-The backend server will be listening on http://localhost:3000.
+The frontend server will be listening on http://localhost:3000.
-The frontend server will be listening on http://localhost:8080.
+The backend server will be listening on http://localhost:8080.
 These are the usual ports unless they are already in use.